Podomitrium phyllanthus

-Podomitrium phyllanthus is a thalloid liverwort in the Pallaviciniaceae family.
+Podomitrium phyllanthus is a thalloid liverwort in the family Pallaviciniaceae.
 It is found in wet forests and rainforests of Australia, New Zealand and New Caledonia.

 Habit

 Podomitrium phyllanthus is a thalloid, unbranched liverwort with undulate margins.
 The thallus is up to 70mm long and 7mm wide, and tapers at the base to form a spathulate shape.
 The thallus is bright green in colour with a single vein down each thallus.
 Single-celled rhizoids grow from the base of the thallus to keep the liverwort attached to the substrate.

 When reproducing sexually, P. phyllanthus individuals grow a white seta (stalk) from the base of the thallus upon which bears a single black capsule holding millions of tiny spores for reproduction.
 When reproducing asexually, the upper surface of the thallus holds gemma cups.

 The species can often be confused with Symphyogyna or Pallavicinia; the difference is that P. phyllanthus does not branch as often as Symphyogna and has undulate margins without teeth.